 If you intend to make a claim for GDPR data breach compensation, you would need evidence.
 Not only would you need to submit evidence that a data breach had taken place, but you’d also have to evidence the damage it caused you.

 - A letter to the organisation advising them that you believe your data has been breached

 - The organisation’s response to your data breach report (if they have responded)

 - The organisation’s notice that you were a victim of a data breach

 - Any media reports relating to the data breach

 - Evidence of financial loss (this could include bank statements or credit card bills, for example)

 - Medical evidence (if you suffered anxiety, distress or stress due to the breach)

 A data breach solicitor would advise you of how to obtain such evidence and could help you with your data breach claim.

-To calculate compensation for a data breach claim, courts and solicitors would need to assess all the evidence.
-As we mentioned, to evidence financial loss, you could use bank statements and credit card bills.
+In order to come to a compensation amount for a data breach claim, solicitors and courts would need to assess evidence.
+As we have already talked about, evidencing financial loss could be done by way of providing bank statements and credit card bills.